didiksupriadi41/nanime/README.md

 ## Installations

-nanime packages is currently distributed in the following Linux distributions.
+nanime packages are currently distributed in the following Linux distributions.

 Click the logo for specific instructions.